cloud-gov/product/FedRAMP-CSP-Community.md

 Membership: Open to compliance staff at CSPs listed at https://marketplace.fedramp.gov as authorized or in-process.
 If the CSP has retained a 3PAO to pursue authorization, they are also eligible for participation.
+The CSP membership request should be forwarded from the 3PAO email domain.

 The TTS cloud.gov compliance team will approve memberships.

 This will be a closed list.
 Membership and discussions will not be published nor searchable, but will be subject to FOIA.
 Discussions